 Thai Yellow Chicken Curry with Peas and Potatoes

 Craving Curry?
-Chef Mary shares a way to save cash and cut calories by making your own yellow curry instead of ordering takeout.
+Chef Mary shares a way to save cash and cut calories by making your own Thai yellow chicken curry instead of ordering takeout.

 Ingredients